captainjono/rxns/README.md

   * `LowestCostServiceBusBackingChannel` : events are routed over a cloud provider whos cost is lowest for the events you are sending *todo
   * `MessagaingCenterChannel` : send events over [Xamarins](http://xamarin.com/) building sub/sub system
   * `RoutablebackingChannel` : events are routed to different event managers depending on a condition
+  * `NamedPipeBackingChannel`: uses the native operating systems IPC bus to send messages between processes
   * and more...

 ### 1.3.2.
 [Reactors](reactors.md)

-* Event Managers and other [primitives](#event-driven-primitives) can be `chained` to reactors to, communicating in an isolated way from other app components.
+* Event Managers and other [primitives](#event-driven-primitives) can be `chained` to reactors, communicating in an isolated way from other app components.
-* Couples components together to create resiliant, isolated, self-managed, sub-systems
+* These reactors couple components together to create resiliant, isolated, self-managed, micro-subsystems
 * A scale out vector, as the `Reactor` grows, move it out of process without modifying a single line of code
 * A reactors lifecycle is independant of your apps lifecycle, so they can be stopped or started without your app going down
-* Mimics the supervisor pattern used in [Erlang](erlang.org)
+* Mimics the supervisor pattern made popular by [Erlang](erlang.org)
-* Automatically setups up metrics channel that provides deep insights into the event-flow of your system including the `back-pressure` of your reactions
+* Automatically sets ups up metrics channel that provides deep insights into the event-flow of your system including the `back-pressure` of your reactions
   * Critical to understanding why your app is [event storming]()
   * Can be remotely viewed in real-time via the [AppStatus](#hosting) portal